berba-q/meeting_timer/DEVELOPER_GUIDE.md

 # OnTime - Developer Guide

-This guide is intended for developers who want to understand, modify, or contribute to the JW Meeting Timer application.
+This guide is intended for developers who want to understand, modify, or contribute to the OnTime Meeting Timer application.

 ## Project Architecture